felipecsl/AsymmetricGridView/README.md

 # AsymmetricGridView

-An Android listView that implements multiple columns and variable sized elements.
+An Android custom ListView that implements multiple columns and variable sized elements.

 Alpha version.
 Use with caution.
 Please report issues found.